-Meteor Activity 2013 February to 2014 JanuaryEdited by Tony Markham
+Meteor Activity 2016 February to 2017 JanuaryEdited by Tony Markham

 Virginids / Spring Antihelion SourceAfter the Quadrantids of January, night time meteor rates are rather low for northern hemisphere observers.
 However, from mid February to early May there are a number of minor showers with radiants close to the ecliptic.
 Older sources collectively refer to these as the Virginids, whilst more recently lists treat them (and later showers such as the Capricornids and Piscids) as being part of an "Antihelion source" that is assumed to be active throughout the year from an area of sky located about 180 degrees from the Sun.
-Minor showers historically grouped together as the "Virginids" have included the Delta Leonids (max Feb 26), the Alpha Virginids (max Apr 11-12) and the Gamma Virginids (max Apr 14).
+Minor showers historically grouped together as the "Virginids" included the Delta Leonids (max Feb 26), the Alpha Virginids (max Apr 11-12) and the Gamma Virginids (max Apr 14).
 Peak rates from this collection of minor showers generally occur in early April.

-New Moon in 2013 occurs on Mar 11 and Apr 10.
+New Moon in 2016 occurs on March 9, April 7 and May 6.

-Lyrids max Apr 22d11h UTChart.
+Lyrids max Apr 22d 05h UTChart.
 Lyrid activity can be seen from Apr 18-25 each year.
 For observers at northern latitudes, the Lyrid radiant is above the horizon all night.
 As for many of the major meteor showers, observed rates pick up as the radiant altitude increases during the night, so meteor watches after midnight are the most productive.
 The Lyrids are the main night time meteor shower of the spring months for northern hemisphere observers.
 Although they don't usually produce observed rates comparable with major showers that occur later in the year, the Lyrids do stand out relative to the low background activity of the spring months.
 Some intense but brief Lyrid outbursts have occasionally been seen, such as in 1982.

 June Bootids max Jun 23-24?This shower produced an unexpected outburst in 1998, with a broad peak during June 27-28.
 Another outburst was seen on 2004 June 23.
 Although several outbursts from this shower were seen in the early 20th century, these latest outbursts were unexpected as the Earth now passes some distance from the orbit of the particles which produced the earlier outbursts.
 The parent comet 7P/Pons-Winnecke was at perihelion on 2008 Sep 26, but there is no evidence that recent outbursts have been related to the position of the comet.
 It is worthwhile monitoring this shower's activity however in case further outbursts occur.
 There is some uncertainty as to the current location of the shower radiant, with recent reports merely describing the activity as originating from "northern Bootes".